-At Newnham Croft we are active in our responsibility towards the environment and are members of the Eco Schools programme.
+At Newnham Croft we are active in our responsibility towards the environment.
 The children have formed an Eco Committee, made up of representatives from Year 3 to Year 6, and meet on a regular basis to develop our school's environmental action plan.
 The whole school has an input into the Eco work, and some of the areas we have worked on this year include looking at how much waste we produce and how we can reuse waste materials, considering the environmental impact of the ways we travel to school, helping to reduce litter in our community and continuing to reduce the amount of energy we use in school.
-We have consistently achieved the Green Flag award, which is great recognition of all the school does towards helping the environment.
 We build Eco awareness into our learning across the curriculum and have made strong links with the community.
-We hold an annual Eco Picnic to celebrate our school grounds and have been accepted onto the National Garden Scheme, opening our school gardens to all.